tacaswell/version_pep_draft/pep-NNN.rst

 3. It has an attribute with a different name (e.g. ``VERSION``), or in a different location, such as a ``version.py`` file.
 In this case, the package would need to add a ``__version__`` attribute to be compliant, but could maintain an alias in the old name to ease the transition to the new format (and keep that alias indefinitely, if desired).

+4. It has an existing `__version__` attribute, but its value is not a PEP 440-conforming string.
+We expect this case to be exceedingly rare, and already puts the package in a special case where PEP 440 non-compliance is already being worked around.

 Security Implications
 =====================